mozilla/glean/docs/user/debugging/index.md

 Enabling debugging features using environment variables is available for all supported platforms.

+> **Note** Although it is technically possible to use the environment variables described here to enable debugging features in Android.
+The Glean team is not currently aware of a proper way to set environment variables in Android devices or emulators.

 ### Important considerations when using Glean SDK debug tools

 - Options that are set using the flags are not immediately reset and will persist until the application is closed or manually reset.